 Barack Obama’s second term is rapidly coming to a close and legacy is obviously on his mind.
 He desperately does not want to go down in history as a George W. Bush redux, spurring chaos and leaving behind wars, graves and a legacy so toxic that, even in the age of Trump, Republicans are wary of bringing the former president up.

 He has a fair few foreign policy success stories: Cuba’s opening, the Iran nuclear deal, the killing of Osama bin Laden.
-But there are skeletons as well: Libya’s civil war, the failure to crush the Taliban in Afghanistan and, of course, the Syrian civil war and the rise of the Islamic State.
+But there are skeletons as well: Libya’s civil war, the failure to crush the Taliban in Afghanistan and, of course, the Syrian Civil War and the rise of the Islamic State.

 This festering sore upon Obama’s legacy demands action, as much as the president can muster.
 That isn’t much these days: few presidents dare to take on a war at the end of their final term.
 Bill Clinton did in Kosovo in 1999, but that was a relatively low-risk affair with a relatively clean outcome.
 To start a war is to risk their historical legacy.
 Either a new president wins it and gets all the credit or a new president loses it and blames the prior administration.

-Thus Obama and his foreign policy team, led by Secretary of State John Kerry, have long fished around for a diplomatic solution to the Syrian civil war.
+Thus Obama and his foreign-policy team, led by Secretary of State John Kerry, have long fished around for a diplomatic solution to the Syrian Civil War.
 As the hours have ticked down on his term, Obama has given up on pushing Bashar Assad out of power.
 A “transition” is now emphasized, with Assadists remaining presumably the bulk of the recognized government.
 Now he is content with preventing an accidental war with Russia and an inescapable quagmire in Syria.
 “He kept us out of Syria” may well be the best he can salvage from this situation.

 Putin also has his eyes on legacy as well as an upcoming election.
 Crooked though Russian democracy is, a strongman is only strong so long as he can flex his muscles.
 Putin could never have tolerated allowing a rebel force storm Tartus, the site of Russia’s only naval base outside the former Soviet Union.
 This, and a desire to prove Russia can project power beyond the ex-USSR, is what caused him to double down on Assad.
 When Assad appeared ready to collapse, he threw in yet more Russian power.
 Hardly without cost: at least twenty Russian soldiers have died and some equipment has been lost in battle.

 Yet the Russian electorate is willing to accept those losses should it allow their leader to appear to be powerful and capable.
 Russian culture overwhelmingly devalues the Hofstede measure of indulgence: that is, they simply don’t care as much about life’s pleasures.
 To suffer is acceptable, especially in the pursuit of larger goals.
-Casualties have a far different electoral affect in Russia than the US.
+Casualties have a far different electoral affect in Russia than the United States.

 That being said, there are natural limits to Russian power.
 To deploy too much in Syria is to risk an Afghanistan redux: a marginal struggle that takes hold of Russia’s sense of self, and while the strategic gains are minimal, to lose is to accept weakness in a fashion that could unravel the state.
 Putin has long been the strongman standing safely behind Assad, like the Macedonian phalanx of yore, able to project power ahead but largely shielded by Assad in the frontline.